hannasm/ExpressiveExpressionTreesDotNet/README.md

 be stored inside of a dictionary / hashtable data structure as a key.
 The hasher / comparer are based on field level equality, and not reference equality, meaning that two distinct instances of an expression tree composed of the exact same expression will be treated as equal.

+# Changelog

+## 1.1.0
+  * Added ConvertExpressions() / Split() / Join() / MultiProject() helpers
+  * This is the first release that is also available as a Sources package on nuget
+  * This version imports the Sources nuget package of ExpressiveReflection